Spencerman1/00_Initial_Charges_Declaration.md/commit_01_reputation_suppression.md

 ✅ Traction metrics prior to deletion (if available)

-✅ Archived posts or screenshots demonstrating visibility prior to suppression
+✅ Archived posts or screenshots demonstrating visibility prior to suppression: To include comment from steven Dodsworth

 ✅ Email logs or platform notifications tied to account limitations